 Materials Included in each MiniLab:

 Each MiniLab contains enough materials for 10 workstations, 2 – 3 students per workstation.

-- One bag of 1.7 mL microcentrifuge tubes
+- 1 bag of 1.75 mL micro centrifuge tubes

 Utilize these guides to make the most of your Dilution Solution MiniLab.